Campground Reviews Western Upper Peninsula

 Go here for more information on Black River Harbor Camping & Waterfalls

 This camping area is run by Gogebic County and is located on Lake Superior a few miles east of the Wisconsin-Michigan border.
 Most sites have lake views and electric service.
 There is running water in the washrooms, but no showers.
 A favorite spot for rock hounds.
-While I've yet to find an agate I have met people on the beach who maintain they have.
+We've found a few agates there and met people on the beach who have had very good luck here.
 Has a nice picnic ground; day visit price is reasonable ($2.00) and 2011 camping fees ranged from $14 to $22.
 Sites may be reserved by calling 906-932-1913 after May 3rd or 906-663-4687 before May 3rd.

 This park occupies an isthmus between Lake Fanny Hooe and Lake Superior.
 All of the facilities face Fanny Hoe but there are hiking trails and scenic overlooks of Lake Superior.
 The park service also operates tours of the historic Copper Harbor Lighthouse complex and manages the Fort Wilkens Historic preservation exhibit that occupies the center of the park.
 165 camp sites, electric hookups, and modern washrooms with showers.
 It is a great family campground.
 Near enough to Copper Harbor and its attractions but far enough away that the kids have lots of room to run around.
 For RVers, one of the two campgrounds is laid out with pull-throughs for large units (and is largely populated by an adult population).

 If Fort Williams is full, consider nearby Lake Fanny Hooe Resort & Campground.
 We've stayed there a few times and have been satisfied with the maintenance and service.
 A plus is that it's within walking distance of downtown Copper Harbor.